goutham80808/cliamp/docs/lyrics.md

 ## Modes

-- **Synced lyrics** — for local files and Navidrome tracks, lyrics auto scroll and highlight the active line in time with playback.
+- **Synced lyrics**: for local files and Navidrome tracks, lyrics auto scroll and highlight the active line in time with playback.
-- **Scroll mode** — for streams and plain lyrics without timestamps, use `j`/`k` or arrow keys to scroll manually.
+- **Scroll mode**: for streams and plain lyrics without timestamps, use `j`/`k` or arrow keys to scroll manually.

 ## Streams